dy/piezo/docs/r&d.md

   + in JS that's frequent good-to-have
   + that would organically introduce pattern of named fn arguments either `gain(volume: 1)`
   + named group items are also useful: `oscillators = (a: x->y, b: x-y)`
+  - conflicting convention: we don't really use labels anywhere (we use variables instead)
+  - it kind-of enforces lambdas, which we want to avoid also.

 ## [x] Elvis operator: `a ?: b` instead of jsy `a ?? b`
   * ~ equivalent to a ? #0 : b